bananabrann/traders-of-the-north/README.md

 - **Bag**: The possible game pieces stored in an array to detemrine ratio.

 # Contributing
 This is not contributing policy.
-If you would like to contribute, please open an issue.
+If you would like to contribute, simply open an issue of discussion or pull request and please outline what it is you have done or plan to do.

 I appreciate any and all folks who want to contribute to the game!